Zalasus/opendrakan/doc/ubuntu_build.md

 ```
 $ make
 ```
-Optionally, to speed things up by compiling on multiple threads, use `make -j<number of threads>`, where <number of threads>
-usually is your CPU core count.
+Optionally, to speed things up by compiling on multiple threads, use `make -j<number of threads>`, where `<number of threads>` usually is equal to your CPU core count.

 Wait for the compilation to finish.
 This might take a minute or two.
 This should leave you with a set of executables, among them *odOsg*, which contains both the engine and the renderer.